blockchyp/developer-docs/docs/rest-api/gateway/index.rst

 This API is part of a set of techniques BlockChyp uses to try and cope with real world merchant networks.
-Terminals check in with the BlockChyp network when their activated and periodically throughout the day.
+Terminals check in with the BlockChyp network when they're activated and periodically throughout the day.
 They report their IP address on the private network along with some internal metrics used to monitor the overall health of the network and for fraud detection.